HOLD.co

 Talent Network & Culture

 Think chief people officer plus a small bench of recruiters and OD (organizational development) pros.
-They maintain a running Rolodex of future CEOs, interim CFOs, and board advisers so you’re never caught flat-footed when an operator retires or a sudden scale-up demands fresh leadership.
+They maintain a running Rolodex and a deep talent pipeline of future CEOs, interim CFOs, and board advisers so you’re never caught flat-footed when an operator retires or a sudden scale-up demands fresh leadership.

 Crafting a Compelling Value Proposition to Candidates